eprbell/rp2/docs/user_faq.md

 * `crypto_out`=*100%_of_cost*, `crypto_fee`=*0%_of_cost* or
 * `crypto_out`=*0%_of_cost*, `crypto_fee`=*100%_of_cost*.

 Remember to use the Notes field to provide context about the nature of the transaction.
+See the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle DeFi Bridging?
 There is an ongoing debate on how to manage DeFi bridging from a tax perspective.
 I don't have a definitive answer to the question, but RP2 has expressive primitives that can be used to describe many tax scenarios in different ways.
 Check this [RP2 issue](https://github.com/eprbell/rp2/issues/4) for a brainstorming on the subject and consult your tax professional.
 If you have additional insight on this, feel free to contribute to the issue or open a new one.